Hardik0241/Projects/Projects/Rainfall VS Water Storage/readme.md

 🔪 Slicers
 Month, Quarter, Year (Using built-in date hierarchy slicers).

-🖥️ Dashboard: Chennai Water Resource Monitoring (Third Screenshot) This is the final summary page, combining the most critical metrics and trends from both reports .
+🖥️ Dashboard: Chennai Water Resource Monitoring
+This is the final summary page, combining the most critical metrics and trends from both reports .

 Title